 Let’s see what turtle owners and naturalists say on this topic.
 Also, we would like to investigate even if box turtles bite, what could be the effect of it, and how you need to treat the turtle bite.

 If I remain unbiased and come up with the correct answer, I have to admit that box turtles do bite.
 Yes, they are incredibly docile animals.
 But if they feel threatened, they would try to skip from the predator by biting them.

 Also, domesticated box turtles sometimes will bite fingers if handled carelessly.
 That’s why you need to be ardently careful while you manage your box turtles.
 Also, you should keep your children away from adult box turtles so that they don’t accidentally get bitten.

 Do All Turtles Bite?

 To speak the truth, all turtles, large or small, can bite.
-Sea turtles spend its life mostly in the ocean and.
+Sea turtles spend their lives mostly in the ocean.
 There they prey on giant jellyfish.
-They catch the jellyfish with biting.
+They catch the jellyfish by biting.
 Similarly, all other turtle species will bite if they feel endangered.

 Why Do Box Turtles Bite?

 As we all know, the first line of turtle’s defense is their shell.
 Whenever they feel threatened, they will withdraw their head into their shell.
 But then again, if they feel too much disturbed or endangered, instead of protecting themselves, they will try to freak out with their bite power.